Guangzhou Food - Top 10 Dishes to Eat

 Anyone who has seen a movie with a big Chinese feast has probably seen this famous dish: a whole roast pig, cooked to golden-brown, usually with an apple in its mouth.

 Roast Suckling Pig

-Suckling pig takes its name from the fact that it is usually a young piglet, aged 2-6 weeks, which is fed on its mother’s milk.
+The suckling pig takes its name from the fact that it is usually a young piglet, aged 2-6 weeks, which is fed on its mother’s milk.
 The young pig produces softer, more tender meat than most pork.

 In general, suckling pig is eaten for big parties and celebrations.
-Weddings, holiday feasts, and the celebration of a young child’s first month anniversary are all the sorts of festivities where one might find suckling pig.
+Weddings, holiday feasts, and the celebration of a young child’s first month anniversary are all sorts of festivities where one might find the suckling pig.

 7. Cantonese Deserts